SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/connect/nx.md

 ### Connecting to NX

-If you are having trouble connecting to NX, please can try these steps:
+If you are having trouble connecting to NX, please try these steps:

 1. Log into [NIM](https://nim.nersc.gov) to clear any login failures.
 Access to NX uses your NERSC user name and password.
 If